Maumagnaguagno/maumagnaguagno.github.io/pddl.md

 # PDDL

 ## Why PDDL exists?
-- Many different languages/inputs => incompatibility => hard to compare
+- Many different languages/inputs
+  - Incompatibility made planners hard to compare
 - Planning community had no reason to use same language
-  - There was no one formalism very well defined, only STRIPS
+  - There was no one formalism well defined, only STRIPS
   - They were interested in fast/correct planners, not being limited by parsers

 - [ICAPS](http://www.icaps-conference.org/)